realnc/dosbox-core/README.md

     CC=gcc-9 CXX=g++-9 make ...

 If you want to cross-compile, you should set `TARGET_TRIPLET` to the prefix string of your cross compilation toolchain.
+If your toolchain uses wrappers for cmake and pkg-config, pass their full names when calling make.
 For example:

-    make TARGET_TRIPLET="i686-w64-mingw32.static" ...
+    make TARGET_TRIPLET="i686-w64-mingw32.static" \
+      PKGCONFIG="i686-w64-mingw32.static-pkg-config" \
+      CMAKE="i686-w64-mingw32.static-cmake" \
+      ...

 If you want to use a different CMake generator when building dependencies that use CMake, set the `CMAKE_GENERATOR` variable.
 By default, it's set to `Ninja`.